 Nathan joined the DOE in May 2014 as a Sustainable Development Officer working in the Sustainable Development Unit and as a part of the Technical Review Committee.
 He has a background in Environmental Biology and Environmental Monitoring.
 He also has past experience working at the DOE as a student intern and has worked in environmental waste management consultancy in the UK.
 Nathan’s role within the Department is focussed around the review of Coastal Works and Planning Applications with involvement in other sustainability projects.

 Sustainable Development Officer

-Jerrica joined the Department in April 2017 as a Sustainable Development Officer working in the Sustainable Development Unit and as a part of the Technical Review Committee.
+Jerrica joined the Department in April 2017 as a Sustainable Development Officer and as a part of the Technical Review Committee.
 Her background includes a Bachelor of Science degree in Integrated Wildlife Conservation and a Master of Science degree in Sustainable Development in Practice.
-During her undergrad degree Jerrica worked with the DOE as a student intern.
+During her undergrad degree, Jerrica worked with the DOE as a student intern.
 Today, Jerrica’s role within the Department is to assist in the development and implementation of the DOE’s sustainable development initiatives and programmes at the department and national level and to assist in the assessment and monitoring of coastal and terrestrial development likely to impact the natural environment.